yweiss0/Hadar_Fisher_webapp/README.md

-# Natural Language Processing Track  Emotions - Streamlit Web App
+# NLP Track  Emotions - Streamlit Web App

 This repository contains the source code for the Streamlit web application, which explores whether natural language processing (NLP) can track negative emotions in adolescents' daily lives.